redhat-cop/helm-charts/charts/gitops-operator/README.md

 RBAC for each ArgoCD instance is `cluster-admin` scoped by default.
 You can create `namespaced` ArgoCD instances by specifying `teamInstancesAreClusterScoped: false`.
 This setting does not deploy any excess RBAC and uses the defaults from the gitops-operator.

-If you want fine-grained access, you will need to modify and adjust the `templates` Cluster Roles if the defaults do not suit your purpose.
+If you want fine-grained access, you may set `clusterRoleRulesController` and `clusterRoleRulesServer` with Role rules that suit your purpose.

 The default GitOps ArgoCD instance is _not_ deployed in the `openshift-gitops` operator project.
 You can enable it by setting `disableDefaultArgoCD: false`